IIIF-Commons/manifesto/README.md

 #### To package.json version 4.3.0-draft3dapi.0.3.0

 1. Added isSpecificResource and isAnnotationBody properties to the SpecificResource and AnnotationBody classes, in response to developer suggestion.
 (Slack, Apr 24 2024)

+#### To package.json version 4.3.0-draft3dapi.0.4.0

+1. Implemented Perspective Camera properties in the Camera class.